Skip to content

 KEEP_YEARLY=2

-# Telegram configuration
+# Telegram notifications

 TELEGRAM_CHAT_ID=<telegram_chat_id>